 While the costs are higher than air travel, during land transport the dogs are in the hands of trained professionals, who can periodically check on them to make sure they are comfortable and are handling the journey well—a far cry from spending the trip in a cargo hold.

 At Pet Van Lines, we specialize in providing pet moving services nationwide.
-We will give your pet a stress-free ride and give you some peace of mind along the way.
+We will give your pet an stress-free ride and give you some peace of mind along the way.
 Get in touch with us today!

 Call Now Button